Joe Lombardo: Gun control

 Lombardo supports universal background checks on people purchasing guns.
-As Clark County sheriff, he supported a high-capacity magazine ban.
+As Clark County sheriff, he supported a high-capacity magazine ban, saying after the 2017 Las Vegas shooting: "I'm a very avid hunter.
+I was in the military myself.
+And there's no need to have a high-capacity magazine for any practical reason."

 LGBTQ rights

 Lombardo signed legislation that "prevents insurance companies from discriminating against trans people on the basis of gender identity, while the other measure signed in late May requires prisons to develop regulations to ensure safety of trans and nonbinary people who are incarcerated."
+He signed two pieces of legislation to protect transgender and non-binary rights in Nevada, but vetoed a third bill that would have strengthened protections for medical providers offering gender-affirming care to minors.

+Sports

-He signed two pieces of legislation to protect transgender and non-binary rights in Nevada, but vetoed a third bill that would have strengthened protections for medical providers offering gender-affirming care to minors.In October 2024, Lombardo expressed his support on social media for the University of Nevada, Reno's women's volleyball team boycotting future games with San Jose State.
-"As I've said previously, I believe there are competition and safety concerns with transgender women in sports, and it's irresponsible for the NCAA to put student athletes in a position of balancing their personal safety against the schools, competition, and sports that they love", Lombardo wrote.
-Of the boycott, the team said, "We refuse to participate in any match that advances injustice against female athletes".
+In October 2024, Lombardo expressed his support on social media for the University of Nevada, Reno's women's volleyball team boycotting future games with San Jose State.
+Lombardo wrote, "As I've said previously, I believe there are competition and safety concerns with transgender women in sports, and it's irresponsible for the NCAA to put student athletes in a position of balancing their personal safety against the schools, competition, and sports that they love."
+Of the boycott, the team said, "We refuse to participate in any match that advances injustice against female athletes."

+In September 2026, a ballot initiative Lombardo supported to restrict transgender participation in Nevada school sports was withdrawn from consideration for the November 2026 ballot.
+The initiative sought to require school sports programs to classify athletes as male, female, or coeducational and generally determine eligibility according to sex assigned at birth, which Democratic officials and LGBTQ rights advocates oppose.
+Lombardo cited "legal delays and uncertainty" that prevented the initiative from completing the qualification process.
+150,000 signatures were needed to qualify the initiative; the number of signatures before the ballot's withdrawal was not reported.
+Lombardo said he would pursue the measure during the 2027 legislative session.